Photo of my gratitude journal

 How To Start A Gratitude Journal

-So let’s find out how to start a gratitude journal.
+So let’s talk about how to start a gratitude journal and make it work in real life.

 There are several studies that show that journaling about gratitude has a lot of benefits.
 Far greater benefits than journaling about your problems and events that displeased you.